Rushyo/VindicateTool/README.md

 ### Get more info

-Use `-v` to get more verbose output.
+Use `-v` with VindicateCLI to get more verbose output.

 ### Setting the right IP address